Brothels in Paris: One-Two-Two

 The One-Two-Two was one of the most luxurious and illustrious brothels of Paris in the 1930s and 1940s.
 The name was taken from the address, 122 Rue de Provence, 8th arrondissement of Paris.
 The numbers were translated into English to ensure that foreign tourists would be able to find the brothel and as a password for French people.

 The One-Two-Two was opened in 1924 by Marcel Jamet and his first wife Fernande, who called herself Doriane, a former woman of another brothel in Paris, Le Chabanais.
 Doriane, through her husband, acquired 122 Rue de Provence.
 At first, she employed only three women.

 The building had twenty-two themed rooms.
 Forty to sixty-five prostitutes worked for 300 clients per day.
 It was open from 4:00 pm to 4:00 am.
 The girls of the establishment had four sex-sessions a day at twenty francs each, excluding tips, and two sessions on Sunday.
 There was also a bar, a refectory for girls, and a doctor's office.

 Raspoutine

-Once a luxury brothel, frequented Gainsbourg, at 58 rue de Bassano, it is now a nightclub.
-Taking its name from the famous mystic Grigori Rasputin, it had a rich Russian-Baroque decorations designed by the artist Erté, who also designed some of costumes of the Folies Bergères.
+At 58 rue de Bassano.
+Once a luxury brothel frequented by Serge Gainsbourg, it is now a nightclub.
+Taking its name from the famous mystic Grigori Rasputin, it had a rich Russian-Baroque decorations designed by the artist Erté, who also designed costumes for the Folies Bergère.
 It is listed as a Historic Monument.